Lancaster University, U.K.

 We invite abstract submissions relating to any aspect of infant and early child development including perceptual and cognitive development, early language development and social development.
 We encourage submissions incorporating a broad range of methodologies, for example EEG/ERP, eye-tracking, ECG, fNIRS, looking times, observational methods and computational modelling.
 Although the main focus of the conference is development during the infancy period, we will also consider abstracts reporting on earlier (fetal) development, or later (preschool) development.
 In the latter case, priority will be given to research which is relevant to understanding infant development.

 Alongside established researchers, we welcome attendance and submissions from early career researchers (MSc/PhD students) who wish to engage with other researchers in a welcoming and friendly atmosphere.
 There will be a Special Poster Session for researchers to showcase their research and ideas which may not contain any empirical data.

 Please refer to the key dates section of this website to ensure abstracts are submitted before the deadline.
 Abstracts should be a maximum of 300 words and will be reviewed by the conference committee with all decisions based on the scientific quality of the abstracts submitted.

-A pre-conference day will be held on August 22nd with a methods workshop and a tour of the Lancaster Babylab, which is part of the Department of Psychology.
+A pre-conference day will be held with a methods workshop and a tour of the Lancaster Babylab, which is part of the Department of Psychology.
 This is an ideal opportunity for early career researchers to gain an initial insight into these frequently used methodologies.
 The tour of the Lancaster Babylab will include a number of demonstrations from researchers currently working in the Infancy and Early Development Research Group.